gitfanboi/Hashicorp-Vault-Automation/README.md

 1. Update the ansible/configure-vault.yml variables with your own values
 2. Run `bash 01-setup-and-run-vault.sh` - this will run docker-compose up --build  and run the ansible-playbook configure-vault.yml
 3. Upon a successful run, the unsealing keys and root_token will be saved within the ansible folder
-4. You can obtain a secret via the API by:
+4. You can obtain the secret via the API by running:

    `export VAULT_TOKEN=[vault token here]`